Do not fall in love with the 'beginning'

 ~ If they are not doing well financially and barely make ends meet they may borrow from friends or take a loan to impress you with luxury dinners and vacations

-~ They make an effort to look and smell good for you: they use hair coloring to cover grey hair, they wear perfume, and buy new clothes.
+~ They will make an effort to look and smell good for you: like use hair coloring to cover grey hair, wear sexy perfume, and buy new clothes.

 Falling in love with them (and the new relationship) at this point is like buying a property without a proper check.
 Think of a shiny car with a luxurious interior… falling apart after the first 10,000 miles, or think of a beautiful house with a leaking basement.
 You want to know these things BEFORE investing and so the same logic applies to people and relationships.